-The best hummingbird nectar recipe is a simple four parts sugar and one part water mixture.
+The best hummingbird nectar recipe is a simple one part sugar and four parts water mixture.
 All you have to do is boil it on the stove and let cool and then refill your hummingbird feeder (rinse it out with hot water first).
 If you have any extra just pour it into a container and refrigerate.
 I prefer to use a bottle type container where you can easily pour the nectar into your bottle feeder when it is time to replenish.
 This works out very well fast and easy.

 Don’t forget to keep an eye on your hummingbird feeder especially if you are not getting a lot of hummingbirds coming in.
 The nectar may end up spoiling if it is sitting out in the sun too long.
 You should always do a good hot water rinse prior to refilling your feeder and if you see any mold growing then it will need to be cleaned very thoroughly with either peroxide and vinegar (my choice) or a diluted mix of water and bleach.